 There are various factors that can influence the price of a string quartet, but the average price is around £700 for up to two hours of playing.

 Prices vary by geography, with String Quartets in London costing more than String Quartets based in Scotland or the North of England.

 Prices will also vary depending on how experienced the string quartet are and how in-demand they are.

 - A student or amateur string quartet will generally cost £600 to £800

 - A professional string quartet will generally cost £800 to £1200

 - A high-end quartet specialising in luxury events or bespoke performances will cost £1200+

 If these prices are outside of your budget, remember that a String Duo costs half the price!
 If budget is really limited, you could also consider a Solo Violinist, which usually costs £180 to £250.
 Find out more in our guide here: Violinist Booking Guide; How to Hire

 Do I have to pay travel fees?

 You may have to factor in travel costs if the quartet is not local.
-Most groups have a set radius from their home (generally 15-20 miles) and charge extra for any travel outside that area.
+Most groups will travel for free within a set radius from their home (generally 15-20 miles) and will charge extra for any travel outside that area.